 3. Understand the Psychology of Home Staging

-It’s one thing to earn a certificate that says you’re a professional home stager, and another to provide high-quality home staging that can create the results a seller is looking for.
+It’s one thing to earn a home staging certification that says you’re a professional home stager, and another to provide high-quality home staging that can create the results a seller is looking for.

 Having book smarts is only part of the work.
 The other part is the understanding of home staging psychology.